Priya1114/Movie_Trailer/README.md

 #How to use:

-    1.Clone or download this repostitory in to your device 2.Unzip the files
+    1.Clone or download this repostitory in to your device.
+    2.Unzip the files.
+    3.Run The entertainment.py file,which dispalys the web page.

 #Installation: